-Umpire Evaluation Criteria, Forms & Ejection Reports
+Umpire Evaluation Criteria, Forms and Ejection Reports

 Ejection Reports - Forms / NCAA Umpire Standards

-NAPBL Professional Rating Scale & Criteria
+PBUC Professional Rating Scale and Criteria

 5/ OUTSTANDING - Used only for those considered the best in the league

-4/ ABOVE AVERAGE - A higher standard than average, but not the best in the league
+A higher standard than average, but not the best in the league

-3/ AVERAGE - Usual quality of work expected of an umpire at this level
+Usual quality of work expected of an umpire at this level

-2/ BELOW AVERAGE - Less than the usual quality expected in the league, yet at or above the minimum requirements
+Less than the usual quality expected in the league, yet at or above the minimum requirements

-1/ SUBSTANDARD - Below the minimum quality of work, not an acceptable rating for continuation at this level
+Below the minimum quality of work, not an acceptable rating for continuation at this level

 PLATE